 Degree of localization: Relation of a region’s total sales to sales volume manufactured in that region.

-Derivative financial instruments: Financial products whose value is predominantly driven by the price, price changes, and expected prices of the underlying instrument (e.g. index, share or bond).
+Derivative financial instruments: Financial products whose value is predominantly driven by the price, price changes, and expected prices of the underlying instrument.

-Directors' dealings: Transactions in the Schaeffler Group’s securities by members of the Schaeffler Board of Managing Directors or Supervisory Board or persons related to them.
+Directors’ dealings: Transactions in the Schaeffler Group’s securities by members of Schaeffler AG’s Board of Managing Directors or its Supervisory Board or persons related to them.